Domestic Violence and Financial Independence

 Familie und Gesundheit

 Thanks to social media and in-depth reporting, the public is becoming more aware of financial abuse and its part in domestic violence.
+Additionally, platforms like bome have emerged, providing survivors with access to resources that offer financial literacy and support, helping them rebuild their independence.
 Furthermore, as more people become educated and better informed, they are more likely to recognize a financial abuse situation so they can step in to help or refer for help.
-Knowledge is indeed power and learning what your options are as a domestic abuse survivor is the first step to starting a new, safe, and financially responsible life.
+Knowledge is indeed power, and learning what your options are as a domestic abuse survivor is the first step to starting a new, safe, and financially responsible life.
 Read more about what you can do to protect yourself and potentially avoid financial abuse.

 The Florida Coalition Against Domestic Violence (FCADV) understands how paralyzing financial abuse can be.
 FCADV is the professional association for Florida’s 42 domestic violence centers.
 The Florida Department of Financial Services, in partnership with FCADV, created a program promoting financial responsibility: Your L.I.F.E.
 (Learn Individual Financial Empowerment).
 This campaign empowers and assists survivors how to be financially independent by providing financial resources and information that will increase financial literacy.
 Click here to learn more about how you can begin to make a workable plan.